LibertaSoft/DatabaseAnime/README_eng.md

 which you ever watched, you want to look or simply heard about them, actually you can define *as* and *for what* to use the program.

-Is is my first project on **Qt**, difficult features can is entered long enough.
+It is my first project on **Qt**, difficult functions can be developed long enough.

 Idea, design and testing of application - [Maxx Volniy](https://vk.com/id233189085)